amogram/NMockaroo/README.md

 NMockaroo is hosted [on GitHub](https://github.com/amogram/nmockaroo).
 If you find a bug, please visit the issue tracker and report the issue.

-Feel free to submit a pull request containing any improvemenets, bug fixes or new features.
+Feel free to submit a pull request containing any improvements, bug fixes or new features.

 P.S.
 A huge thanks to [Mockaroo](https://mockaroo.com), without which this library would not exist.